-Don’t miss my latest five lists: My Favorite Posts In 2015 — So Far, My Favorite Posts In 2014 — Part Two, My Favorite Posts In 2014 — So Far, My Favorite Posts In 2013 — So Far and My Favorite Posts In 2013 — Part Two
+Don’t miss my latest seven lists: My Favorite Posts In 2016 – So Far; My Favorite Posts In 2015 — Part Two; My Favorite Posts In 2015 — So Far, My Favorite Posts In 2014 — Part Two, My Favorite Posts In 2014 — So Far, My Favorite Posts In 2013 — So Far and My Favorite Posts In 2013 — Part Two

 I’ve recently looked back in the archives of the blog to identify the best posts of each year, and now I’m up to 2012!

 The first list in this series, My Best Posts Over The Years — Volume One, focused on the year 2007 and included a fair amount of still-useful material (at least in my opinion).